-Why Use Basis Points Instead of Percentages?
+Why Are Basis Points Used?

 Price Value of a Basis Point (PVPB)